usydroboticsclub/SimulatedRobotics/1_docker_gazebo/README.md

 5. Install Vnc Viewer from https://www.realvnc.com/en/connect/download/viewer/.
 (It's free!)
 6. Open VNC viewer.
 In the top bar, type `localhost:5900`.
     - Ignore the error message that comes up.
+    - VNC will likely crash at some point during the tutorial.
+If it does, go back to your `docker run` shell and hit enter a few times, and then type `/openvnc.sh` again to get the vnc back.
+If you don't do this, you'll get something like `Failed to connect to the container`.
 7. You should see a screen with an ubuntu system inside it.
 8. Right click anywhere on the screen.
 Go to Applications > Shells > Bash.
     - You may have to wait a few seconds for the system to start up if you can't right click immediately.